Codacy configuration file¶

 codacy-analysis-cli validate-configuration --directory `pwd`

-You can configure all tools supported by Codacy using the configuration file.
+You can use the Codacy configuration file to configure all tools supported by Codacy except the client-side tools.

 The following are the tool names that must be used in the Codacy configuration file: